-Edgar jr. deeds Fallingwater and surrounding 1,500 acres to the Western Pennsylvania Conservancy as “The Kaufmann Conservation on Bear Run, a Memorial to Edgar J. and Liliane S. Kaufmann” along with a $500,000 endowment to care for the house (October 29).
+Edgar jr. deeds Fallingwater and 469 acres surrounding the house to the Western Pennsylvania Conservancy as “The Kaufmann Conservation on Bear Run, a Memorial to Edgar J. and Liliane S. Kaufmann” along with a $500,000 endowment to care for the house (October 29).

 "Fallingwater: A Frank Lloyd Wright House Revisited" exhibition opens at MoMA, curated by Arthur Drexler, Director of Architecture.
 Photographs by Ezra Stoller (18 color images).
 Drexler compares Fallingwater to Chartres Cathedral and the Parthenon: “If you had to reduce the history of architecture to ten images, you could not omit this house.”

 Edgar jr. becomes adjunct professor of Architecture and Art History at Columbia University.